NikSecOps/NikSecOps/README.md

 ## Hi there 👋
-# Hello, I'm NIK LOBO
+# Hello, I'm NIKHIL LOBO
 <a href="https://www.linkedin.com/in/nik-lobo-926179191/"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

  I’m an Information Technology graduate with a Postgraduate Diploma in Cybersecurity.
 Passionate about defending digital infrastructure, I’m driven to solve real-world security challenges.
 I specialize in threat detection, incident response, and SOC operations—and I’m ready to bring that energy to a Tier 1 SOC Analyst role.